 - Find My network: If your device is offline (not connected to Wi-Fi or cellular), Find My can locate it using the Find My network.
-On a supported iPhone with iOS 15 or later, turning on the Find My network allows you to locate the device for up to 24 hours after it’s turned off.
+Turning on the Find My network on a supported iPhone with iOS 15 or later allows you to locate the device for up to 24 hours after it’s turned off.

 - Send Last Location: If your device’s battery charge level becomes critically low, its location is sent to Apple automatically.